zfedoran/go-wfc/README.md

 ### Why

 There is already a wfc golang library so why another one?
 The existing one is a lot more generic and quite a bit slower as a result.
-The setup for the original implementation can be very tedious.
+Also, the tile setup for the original implementation can be very tedious.
 Additionally, I found it hard to follow and modify.

-This variation follows Oskars work and aims to simplify the original work tor easy integration into games.
+This variation follows Oskars work and aims to simplify the original work for easy integration into games.

 ### Tiles